syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 **None**

-When the value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property is [`None`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalPadding.html), padding will not be applied to the axis.
-This is also the default value of [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) for horizontal axis.
+When the value of the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) property is [`None`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalPadding.html), padding can not be applied to the axis.
+This is also the default value of the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.NumericalAxis~RangePadding.html) for horizontal axis.

 {% tabs %}